Estuary

 Some data systems also implement near real-time data ingestion which is a bit slower than real-time, but still pretty fast!
 It means we implement a small, but acceptable delay between when the data is generated and when it's processed.
 It's like when you're texting someone and they respond within seconds – not quite instant, but close enough.

-This small delay might not be a big deal for some applications, like monitoring website analytics or social media feeds, and the cost saving from implementing a near real-time ingestion system like this outweighs the benefits of implementing a pure real-time system.
+This small delay might not be a big deal for some applications, like monitoring website analytics or social media feeds, and the cost savings from implementing a near real-time ingestion system like this outweigh the benefits of implementing a pure real-time system.

 I have offered some examples of the differences between near real-time and real-time ingestion but often the choice between which you should pick is not as clear cut.
 Often there are many factors to consider like cost, ease of implementation, and what your analytics use case is.